-Over 2,000 years ago, the ancestors of the Pueblo peoples, the Anasazi and Mogollon Indians, settled in the present day area of Mountainair, New Mexico.
+Over 2,000 years ago, the ancestors of the Pueblo peoples, the Anasazi and Mogollon Indians, settled in the present-day area of Mountainair, New Mexico.
 Here the traditions of both cultures overlapped to develop the unique Tiwa and Tompiro speaking pueblos of Abó, Gran Quivira, and Quarai.
 These ancient peoples borrowed from each other and adapted to the changes in their environment by creating new traditions that helped them survive.
 The adaptability of the Pueblo Indians proved useful centuries later when the Spanish entered their world.

-Spanish explorers first learned of the existence of the Pueblo communities in 1540, when Francisco Vasquez de Coronado led an expedition to New Mexico in search for the seven cities of gold.
+Spanish explorers first learned of the existence of the Pueblo communities in 1540, when Francisco Vasquez de Coronado led an expedition to New Mexico in search of the seven cities of gold.
 In his travels, he encountered a Plains Indian he called the Turk, who informed him of the existence of the wealthy city of Quivira.
 Coronado and his men followed the Indian to the city, but to their displeasure, the Spanish learned that the Turk had tricked them and that the city did not exist.
 After Coronado ordered the Plains Indian killed, the Spanish ended their expedition to find Cibola and returned to Mexico.
-Although they returned empty-handed, Coronado’s expedition did not discourage other explorers from heading back to the region, and in 1598, Juan de Oñate led a party of Spanish missionaries and settlers back to New Mexico.
+Although they returned empty-handed, Coronado’s expedition did not discourage other explorers from heading back to the region.
+In 1598, Juan de Oñate led a party of Spanish missionaries and settlers back to New Mexico.
 In their travels, they discovered the resourceful Pueblo communities of Abó, Quarai, and Gran Quivira, where Oñate established a permanent colony for New Spain that he called Sal — the Spanish word for salt — which was abundant throughout the Salinas Valley.

-The encomienda was not the only system that created tension in the Salinas Valley; conflict also grew from the religious pressure that Franciscan friars placed on the American Indians.
+The encomienda was not the only system that created tension in the Salinas Valley; conflict also grew from the religious pressure Franciscan friars placed on the American Indians.
 The clash of religions made it difficult for the missionaries to convert Pueblo peoples unwilling to give up sacred customs, which the Indians believed brought good fortune to their communities.
-The most important of these customs was the Kachina dance that the Pueblo peoples performed to their gods in order to bring rain, health, and abundant crops.
+The most important of these customs was the Kachina dance that the Pueblo peoples performed to their gods to bring rain, health, and abundant crops.
 The Franciscans attempted to stop the Pueblo people from performing these customs by informing the Indians that their people’s salvation depended on their conversion to Christianity.
 The Franciscans also established three mission churches, one at each of the pueblos in the Salinas Valley, where they added to the existing adobe structures the Pueblo peoples built before the coming of the Spanish.

 In 1621, Fray Francisco Fonte arrived in New Mexico and soon began establishing his mission in the Pueblo of Abó.
 Initially, Friar Fonte converted the adobe buildings of the Pueblo peoples into temporary convents, where he slowly introduced the Indians to Christian traditions.
 Once the Pueblo residents trusted him, Fray Fonte began building the first mission church at Abó.
-By 1627, the Church of San Gregorio was finished, and around the same time, Fray Juan Gutierrez de la Chica, who headed the mission efforts in the Pueblo of Quarai, began building the church and convento of La Purísima Concepción de Quarai.
+By 1627, the Church of San Gregorio was finished.
+Around the same time, Fray Juan Gutierrez de la Chica, who headed the mission efforts in the Pueblo of Quarai, began building the church and convento of La Purísima Concepción de Quarai.
 Two years later, Fray Francisco Letrado arrived at his assignment in Gran Quivira, also known as Las Humanas, where he constructed the churches of San Isidro and San Buenaventura.

 The missions at Abó, Quarai, and Gran Quivira proved successful until Spanish officials began dictating how church figures should convert the American Indians.
-They complained that the Pueblo peoples spent more time studying Christianity than providing labor and began pressuring the Franciscan Friars to accelerate the conversion process.
+They complained that the Pueblo people spent more time studying Christianity than providing labor and began pressuring the Franciscan Friars to accelerate the conversion process.
 Although the missionaries wished to influence the American Indians gradually to give up their old religious traditions, they were less powerful than government forces.
-Eventually, this conflict between church and state led the Franciscan friars to destroy the Kachina masks and burn all kivas — sacred places where Pueblo peoples performed rituals and prayed to their gods.
+Eventually, this conflict between church and state-led the Franciscan friars to destroy the Kachina masks and burn all kivas — sacred places where Pueblo peoples performed rituals and prayed to their gods.
 Ultimately, attempts to suppress the Pueblo peoples’ ancient religious beliefs failed.

 The area was first proclaimed Gran Quivira National Monument on November 1, 1909, and was listed on the National Register of Historic Places in October 1966.
-On December 19, 1980, it was enlarged and two the New Mexico State Monuments of Abó and Quarai were absorbed into it in November 1981.
+On December 19, 1980, it was enlarged, and two of the New Mexico State Monuments of Abó and Quarai were absorbed into it in November 1981.
 It was renamed on October 28, 1988.

 Today, Salinas Pueblo Missions National Monument preserves the history and heritage of the Pueblo societies and Spanish missions of Abó, Gran Quivira, and Quarai, which continue to stand as reminders of a time when the cultures of the American Indians and the Spanish converged.

-The Salinas Pueblo Missions National Monument is located 10 miles west of Mountainair, New Mexico off Route 60.
+The Salinas Pueblo Missions National Monument is located 10 miles west of Mountainair, New Mexico, off Route 60.
 The main visitor center for Salinas Pueblo Missions National Monument is located on the corner of Ripley and Broadway Streets in Mountainair.
 Admission is free at all times.